techakash32/first-demo/README.md

 # first-demo
-this is my first repo.
+this is my first repo.author"akash"